erik-larsen/emscripten-sdl2-ogles2/README.md

 # [emscripten-sdl2-ogles2](https://erik-larsen.github.io)
 *OpenGL to WebGL using Emscripten*

 Demonstrates the basics of porting desktop graphics to the web using Emscripten, via a collection of code samples.
-Code is written in C++, SDL2, and OpenGLES2 and transpiled into Javascript and WebGL by Emscripten.
+Code is written in C++, SDL2, and OpenGLES2 and cross-compiled into Javascript and WebGL by Emscripten.

 ### [Run Hello Triangle Minimal](https://erik-larsen.github.io/emscripten-sdl2-ogles2/web/hello_triangle_min.html) ([source](https://github.com/erik-larsen/emscripten-sdl2-ogles2/blob/master/hello_triangle_min.cpp))